prgstrategies/ElkStackProject/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly reliable and secure, in addition to restricting non-secure traffic/requests to the network.
-- _TODO: What aspect of security do load balancers protect?
+-What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?
+-What does Filebeat watch for?
 Filebeat collects data about the file system.
 In the case of this project the Filebeat allows us to search for specific information in files and visualize it using Kibana.
-- _TODO: What does Metricbeat record?
+-What does Metricbeat record?
 Metricbeat collects machine metrics.
 In the case of this project Metricbeat allows us to search for specific information regarding metrics of our machines and visualize it using Kibana.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.